[ TEACHING ]

 in Chicago.
 They can also

-be taught on-site in the Chicago-area and as virtual courses worldwide.
+be taught on-site or as virtual courses worldwide.

 - Practical Python